 Alcoa (AA) Gains As Market Dips: What You Should Know

-Heading into today, shares of the bauxite, alumina and aluminum products company had gained 12.29% over the past month, outpacing the Industrial Products sector's gain of 0.94% and the S&P 500's gain of 5.03% in that time.
+Coming into today, shares of the bauxite, alumina and aluminum products company had gained 15.59% in the past month.
+In that same time, the Industrial Products sector gained 1.77%, while the S&P 500 gained 5.85%.

-Investors will be hoping for strength from Alcoa as it approaches its next earnings release, which is expected to be April 20, 2022.
-In that report, analysts expect Alcoa to post earnings of $2.90 per share.
-This would mark year-over-year growth of 267.09%.
+Alcoa will be looking to display strength as it nears its next earnings release, which is expected to be April 20, 2022.
+The company is expected to report EPS of $2.90, up 267.09% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.44 billion, up 19.86% from the year-ago period.

 AA's full-year Zacks Consensus Estimates are calling for earnings of $13.09 per share and revenue of $14.69 billion.
 These results would represent year-over-year changes of +91.65% and +20.91%, respectively.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 25.07% higher.
-Alcoa currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 25.07% higher.
+Alcoa is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that Alcoa has a Forward P/E ratio of 6.3 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 9.3.
+Looking at its valuation, Alcoa is holding a Forward P/E ratio of 6.68.
+This represents a discount compared to its industry's average Forward P/E of 9.95.

 Click to get this free report